 Venting is usually through a wall or roof, allowing more placement options and easier installation than wood fireplaces.
 Direct vents allow combustible gases to leave the home quickly and with little fuss.

-You should always check with the local codes before installing a vent free fireplace or hearth product, as these can vary by locale.
+You should always check with building inspectors for the local codes before installing a vent free fireplace or hearth product, as these can vary by locale.
 Keep in mind that moisture build-up can cause mold in unvented units, as well.

 A gas fireplace can be installed wherever a gas line is available, in the center of the room or along a wall.
 HVAC contractors and licensed plumbers are permitted to run gas lines and it is important to have a licensed professional complete installation so that all safety codes are met.